6 Top Destinations for Cross-Country Skiing

 Lake Wenatchee and Chiwawa are a bit more primitive.
 Lake Wenatchee State Park has 7.9 miles of groomed trails that can be skied, showing off the mountains and lake.
 East of Lake Wenatchee, Chiwawa Sno-Park is another nice spot to ski, giving just 10 miles of groomed trails along the Wenatchee River.
 Chiwawa is less visited than the other options in the region.

 Cross country skiing around Snoqualmie Pass is excellent.
 The Nordic Center and Snoqualmie Summit have over 30 miles of trails for all abilities.
-Giving mountain views and forested trails, all ages will enjoy skiing here.
-The proximity of amenities makes the $27-per-day pass to explore a good value.
+Giving mountain views and forested trails, all ages will enjoy skiing here and it is close to amenities.
 On the other side of Keechelus Lake, the Cabin Creek Nordic Ski Area is an excellent choice for more of a wilderness experience.
 Offering 15.5 miles of groomed trails, you’ll need both a Sno-Park permit and a groomed trails sticker to explore.

 Best known for winter walks in the rainforest and coast, Hurricane Ridge is a winter dreamland.
 At Hurricane Ridge, you’ll find sweeping views of the Pacific Northwest on about 20 miles of trails.
 Nothing is groomed, so this area is for those looking for a wild and wonderful time a mile above sea level.

 Near Lake Chelan, find 25 miles of groomed trails at Echo Ridge Ski Area.
-A season pass is just $20, giving incredible wanderings in the beautiful landscape around Washington’s deepest lake.
+A season pass is available at a modest rate, giving incredible wanderings in the beautiful landscape around Washington’s deepest lake.
 Further east, Mount Spokane is an Inland Empire’s classic cross country skiing destination.
 With more than 30 miles to ski and trails for all levels, Mount Spokane is worth the drive from anywhere in the state.
 A few days a week, you can bring your dog and try skijoring.
 Please inquire within for rules and regulations on the four-legged fun.

 –Top image of Artist Point Near Mount Baker.
 Photo by EDB3_16/Getty Images